Joe-a-d/LectureNotesUniversityOfGlasgow/README.md

 The original can be found at Stefano Maggiolo's personal blog [here](http://blog.poormansmath.net/files/notes.cls).
 I would also highly recommend checking his posts on LaTeX "best-practices".

-**N.B:** Besides the mods to Stefano's class, I've also included some shortcuts to common mathematical symbols (e.g. set notation) see the preamble of the notes to see them.
+**N.B:** Besides the mods to Stefano's class, I've also included some shortcuts to common mathematical symbols (e.g. set notation) see the preamble for commands.